-- 1. Thereafter, replace the standard lids with the appropriate HoloLid, following the HoloLid protocol (https://phiab.com/resources/manuals-protocols/).
-There are several types of HoloLids suitable for different cell culture vessels. - 2.
-Rest the loaded sample holder on the HoloMonitor stage.
-Then click slot 1 in place, and thereafter slot 2.
+- 2. Thereafter, replace the standard lids with the appropriate HoloLid, following the HoloLid protocol.
+There are several types of HoloLids suitable for different cell culture vessels.
+They all have separate protocols which can be found at https://phiab.com/resources/manuals-protocols/. - 3.
+Then, place the loaded sample holder on the HoloMonitor stage.
+First click slot 1 in place, and thereafter slot 2.